DavidIAm/Replay/README.md

 Replay
 ======

-Perl implimentation of Replay idea
+#Perl implimentation of Replay idea

+This concept is an original development of David Ihnen, refined with many thanks through discussions with Glen Hinkle.

-TL;DR? - finite state machine application engine modular down to the basic state transition level using a variant of map-reduce methodology with the goal of making instrospection, revision, and proofing native rather than derivative
+TL;DR? - bitemporal finite state machine application engine modular down to the fundamental state transition level using a variant of map-reduce methodology with the goal of making instrospection, revision, and proofing native rather than derivative in a fully scalable architecture

+Bitemporality is the concept that things have an effective date, as well as a first-heard-about or action date.

 Imagine an application as a finite state machine.

 Each state of the program consists of a series of atoms that are relevant to that state, grouped by window and key.

 Those which are relevant to each other in time have the same window.

 Those which are relevant to each other for state transition purposes have the same key.

 A state's transitions are determined by a business rule.
 We will have many business rules.

+Imagine you found a bug you introduced last week.
+It has mucked up your reports and output.
+Imagine that you could change your repaired code's effective date to *last week*.
+The snapshot and replay capability will not only allows you to see how your new code works with your old input - but you can do so for testing or proof without interrupting your production systems.
+AND you can automatically get a complete and exhaustive report on how your system's reports have changed *solely* as a matter of the change.
+Auditability and proof of correct operation, anyone?

+Now imagine you missed a series of transactions for your books that happened months ago, books that are now of course closed.
+What a mess, right?
+All the corrections can be a neverending rabbit warren.
+This system allows the separation of backdated effective information from the previously frozen reports.
+Individual, per-account reports on the changes that are introduced by the backdated information generated automatically per the original business rules with no manual intervention or research required.

+Imagine you need a bit of instrumentation in your application, to check into the rate of change of a particular state.
+Easy-peasy - all the states of the application are available, all the state transitions are on an event bus.
+Add a new business rule that reduces out to the appropriate instrumentation report, subscribe your monitoring system to the external event stream and *boom* - instant application metrics available in near-time in your monitoring
+	application of choice.

 Bear with me while I go over some of the structures and pieces here: